tpgillam/notebooks/README.md

 # notebooks

-Assorted collection of Jupyter notebooks
+Assorted collection of Jupyter notebooks.
+Some require the tpgillam/pypuffin module.